Classification of small-ball modes and maximum a posteriori estimators in metric spaces

 \section{Introduction}

-This article studies the problem of meaningfully defining modes, or `most likely points', for probability measures on separable metric spaces.
-That is, we are interested in the definition, analysis, and properties of, and the relations among, functions
+This article studies the problem of meaningfully defining modes, or `most likely points', for probability measures on metric spaces.
+We do so by defining and analysing maps of the form

-from the class $\catSepMetProb$ of separable metric probability spaces to the class $\catSet$ of sets, that agree with the elementary cases of absolutely continuous and purely atomic measures:
+which we call \emph{mode maps}, where $\catMetProb$ is the class of metric probability spaces and $\catSet$ is the class of sets.
+We are interested in the properties of, and relations among, such maps.
+In particular, we focus on mode maps that have a `large enough' domain $\mathsf{U}$ to be interesting and also agree with the elementary cases of absolutely continuous and purely atomic measures, namely